Tom Nicholson, Professor Emeritus, College of Humanities and Social Sciences, Massey University, Auckland, New Zealand

 Major grants were for research interventions targeting “at risk” children totalling over $700,000, mostly from private foundations, to improve literacy for Maori and Pacific children in low-SES areas.
-Other grants were for summer books programs to combat the summer slide.
-He shared a grant from the NZ Tertiary Education Commission (TEC) to write an online book on dyslexia for the adult workplace.
+Other grants were for summer books programs to combat the summer slide and to fund the University after-school reading program.

 Appointments, Keynote invitations, and Awards

 I have been a Visiting Scholar at the Centre for Cognitive Science at University of Texas, Austin under the mentorship of Prof Philip Gough and a visiting scholar at the School of Education at Stanford with Bob Calfee, and six weeks at the Australian Centre for Educational Research (ACER).
 I was a member of a Literacy Experts Group appointed by the governemnt to advise on reading - our first recommendation was to increase the focus on teaching children how to decipher words.
 I was on another government advisory group on the controversial introduiction of national standards in reading, writing, and mathematics.
 I was fortunate to be awarded a one-year Onassis Foreigners Fellowship to study in Greece at the University of Thessaloniki.
 In 2012, I won a Visiting Fellowship at the University of Tasmania.
 In 2016, again on sabattical leave, I spent a month as a visiting professor at the Institute for Positive Psychology in Education (IPPE), Australian Catholic University in Sydney followed by six weeks in England - to give a keynote talk on phonological difficulties at the British Dyslexia Association invited me to be a keynote speaker at their conference in Oxford, England.
 Luckily, while there, I was able to spend three weeks in the University library at St John’s College, and after that to spend time in research collaboration in the Faculty of Education with Victor van Daal at Edge Hill University in Ormskirk.